 For Students under age 18:

-During weekends minor aged students can use their devices at the Main House from 2:00pm – 9:00pm.
+During weekends minor aged students can use their devices at the Main House on Saturday 2:00pm to 9:30pm and Sunday from 10:00am to 5:00pm.
 Electronic devices are not allowed elsewhere on campus.
 This includes - in the dormitories, concert halls, walking around campus or during master class events.
 Students found in violation of any of these rules, or with multiple devices, or devices not registered in the office, will only be warned once, then placed on probation with no device usage.

 Counselors wake the minor students in the morning so it is not necessary to use the phone as a morning alarm.
 Minors should bring a metronome, tuner, separate alarm and recording device for practice hours.
 In case of an emergency, when you would need to contact your child, please call the office (518) 962-2400.